ezyang/refined-claude/packages/rrweb-headless/README.md

 - `--selector <string>`: CSS selector to check (can be used multiple times)
 - `--help`, `-h`: Show help information

+#### Environment Variables

+- `SUBLIME_DEBUG=1`: Enable debug mode - opens a headful browser with devtools console open and keeps the browser open indefinitely

-For debugging purposes, you can use `--timeout 0` to keep the browser open indefinitely (until you press Ctrl+C).
+For debugging purposes, you can use `--timeout 0` to keep the browser open indefinitely (until you press Ctrl+C), or set the `SUBLIME_DEBUG=1` environment variable to automatically open a browser with devtools.

 ## Installation